Rebuilding the chest profile with breast reconstruction in Vancouver, WA

 After breast cancer, a mastectomy can rob a woman of her self-confidence and sense of identity, and she may have a strong desire to recreate her former physique through breast reconstruction.
 Women who have suffered physical trauma or congenital defects may also seek out reconstruction in order to restore both their image and their sense of normalcy.

 Dr. Gabriel has worked with hundreds of breast cancer survivors to get their lives back on track, renewing their sense of pride and joy in their bodies.
-He is able to create beautifully nuanced results that appear completely natural, customizing your outcome to your unique anatomy, aesthetic sensibilities and lifestyle.
-Offering amongst the best breast reconstruction Vancouver, WA can lay claim to is Dr. Gabriel’s chief goal as a seasoned body contouring veteran.
+He is able to create beautifully nuanced results that appear completely natural, customizing your outcome to your unique anatomy, aesthetic sensibilities and lifestyle thus offering amongst the best breast reconstruction in Portland, OR.

 Breast reconstruction can be performed in tandem with a mastectomy, or it can be delayed to a later time.
 It will be important for Dr. Gabriel to coordinate with your oncologist in order to create a seamless, stress-free reconstructive process.
 Note that breast reconstruction is a possibility whether you have undergone a full mastectomy, or just a partial one.